NandaniKshirsagar/HomeHelpHub/README.md

 HomeHelpHub is a two-sided platform that connects users with verified local service professionals like plumbers, electricians, and carpenters, enabling secure authentication, service discovery, and real-time booking management in one place.

+# 🚨Problem Statement

+In most local communities, people struggle to quickly find reliable service professionals within their own area, especially when they are new to a city or unfamiliar with local contacts.
+At the same time, many skilled local service providers—such as plumbers, electricians, carpenters, and technicians—depend only on word-of-mouth and lack a digital platform to showcase their services, resulting in missed job opportunities.
+This disconnect creates delays, trust issues, and an unorganized service discovery process that affects both users seeking help and local providers looking for consistent work.

+# 💡Solution

+HomeHelpHub bridges this gap by providing a centralized, location-based digital platform that directly connects users with verified local service professionals.
+The platform enables easy service discovery, secure authentication, profile verification, and real-time booking management.
+By building trust through verification and real-time updates, HomeHelpHub ensures that users can quickly find reliable help in their locality while empowering local service providers—especially new or independent workers—to gain visibility, receive genuine service requests, and grow their livelihood through a structured digital ecosystem.

 # ✨ Key Features

 🔐 Login & Signup using Google Authentication